Itinerary

 Day 1

-CRUISE INTO DOCKYARD, GRAB LUNCH & EXPLORE THE SHORE
+CRUISE INTO DOCKYARD, GRAB LUNCH & EXPLORE THE SOUTH SHORE

-You’ve anchored in the Royal Naval Dockyard, a former British Royal Navy stronghold rich in maritime history and already it’s not like any other island.
-The 19th-century barracks that surround the port once kept guard over the West End, but now houses the National Museum.
-An award-winning playground and dolphin sanctuary are pulls for the younger members of the family, but head straight to the Hall of History mural to get some quick perspective first.
-Local artist Graham Foster has colourfully chronicled Bermuda’s story on the two-story wall; take a few minutes to admire his awe-inspiring depiction of island life before diving into the main attractions.
+An award-winning playground and dolphin sanctuary are pulls for the younger family members, but head straight to the Hall of History mural to get some quick perspective first.
+Local artist Graham Foster has colourfully chronicled Bermuda’s history on the two-story wall; take a few minutes to admire his awe-inspiring depictions before diving into the main attractions.

 The Commissioner's House sits on a rocky bluff with blue skies in the background

-Explore the area by foot.
-Stop at must-sees like The Arts Centre, Dockyard Clayworks and Dockyard Glass to see local craftspeople at work.
+It’s ideal to explore the area on foot.
+Stop at must-sees like The Arts Centre, Dockyard Canvas to see local craftspeople at work.
 While you're here, get a three-day bus and ferry pass and start planning with a locally made scoop (or two) of Alex & Pete’s Artisan Ice-Cream in hand.
 It’s a 10-minute bus ride to lunch at local-favourite Woody’s to enjoy their famed fish sandwich dockside.
 After washing it down with a cold ginger beer, get back on the bus – look out for the pink stop – to head to the astonishing South Shore Beaches.

-Hop on a bus back to Dockyard with enough time to freshen up in your cabin and grab a bite before booking a Gosling’s Rum Tasting Cruise with Fantasea.
-The quintessential twilight Bermuda cruise, the itinerary begins with departure from Dockyard at 7.30 pm and is not only a way to learn the history of rum on the island – perhaps the island's best-known export – but a great way to better learn about Bermuda.
+Hop on a bus back to Dockyard with enough time to freshen up in your cabin and grab a bite before taking a Gosling’s Rum Tasting Cruise with Fantasea.
+This quintessential twilight Bermuda cruise departs from Dockyard at 7:30 pm.
+It’s not only a way to learn about rum – perhaps Bermuda’s best-known export – but a great way to learn about Bermuda overall.
 Cruise along as captain, crew and Gosling’s ambassadors regale you with historical morsels and personal tales of the gorgeous homes you see along the way.
-At the end you’ll have an opportunity to purchase the rums duty free.
+At the end, you’ll have the chance to purchase rum duty free.

 Day 2